cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-2-0.md

 ### Built in Object Mapper ###

-While recommended it is not required to install an object mapper.
+While recommended, it is not required to install an object mapper.

 Cucumber comes with a built in object mapper that can handle most basic types.
 Aside from `Enum` it supports conversion to `String`, `BigInteger`,